 Unlike tiredness, fatigue is a type of tiredness that is not so easily cured.
 Chronic Fatigue Syndrome is also known as ME, which stands for Myalgic Encephalomyelitis.
 This condition is long-term and causes persistent exhaustion that doesn’t go away with sleep.
 Depending on the severity of an individual’s CFS, it can affect everyday life.
-Mild cases may involve taking days off work, whereas severe cases can inhibit daily tasks, such as brushing your teeth.
+Mild cases may involve taking days off work, whereas severe cases can inhibit even the smallest daily tasks, such as brushing your teeth.

 According to the NHS, Chronic Fatigue Syndrome affects around 250,00 people in the UK and is more common in women than in men.
 Although the exact cause of CFS is not known, theories point to problems with the immune system, a bacterial infection, a hormone imbalance or emotional trauma.

 Chronic Fatigue symptoms